fau-klue/empirist-corpus/README.md

 guidelines](doc/Lemmatisierungsrichtlinien.pdf).
 Unclear cases were decided in group meetings with the team leaders.

+### Semantic Tagging

+A preliminary version of the semantic tags for German has been added to the corpus file, with heuristics to represent typical CMC phenomena.
+Each token may have several tags, separated by slashes.
+Expressions such as idioms or particle verbs are treated as multiword units (MWU).
+If no further information is given, the MWU consists of the entire sequence of subsequent tokens marked as MWU.
+Discontinuous multi-word expressions are marked by one or several numbers separated by colons which point to the line number of all other tokens forming part of the expression (i.e. MWU:15 on line 8 indicates that tokens 8 and 15 form a unit).

 ## Authors

 The corpus data was collected, tokenized and part-of-speech tagged by